angular-gantt/angular-gantt/README.md

 ### Features
 - Usable with or without Bootstrap 3
-- Every task has its own color, subject, date (from, to)
+- Every task has its own color, name, date (from, to)
 - Tasks can be moved and resized
-- Rows combine multiple tasks and can have independent descriptions
+- Rows combine multiple tasks and can have independent names
-- Rows can be sorted by description, date and custom order
+- Rows can be sorted by name, date and custom order
 - A user can drag&drop a row to sort it in custom mode
 - Events on scroll, click, add or update
 - Configurable (e.g. day or hour scale, weekend days, ..)